Rules

 Continuous Trap Cards with “Triggers” can be flipped face-up at any time their effect speed allows it, but the effect only activates when the Trigger is met.

-Spell and Trap cards can have the auxiliary “Persist” type that indicates that the card remains a certain amount of time in the field after its activation (the condition is specified alongside the Persist type in each card).
+Spell and Trap cards can have the auxiliary “Persist” type that indicates that the card remains a certain amount of time in the field after its activation (how long it stays on the field is specified in parentheses alongside the Persist type).

 Token cards (gray frame) must be kept aside from the game and only brought up to the board when played by an effect.
 Tokens are considered Normal Monsters unless otherwise stated.
 Tokens can’t be attached to other cards and thus cannot be used for summoning methods that attach their materials.
 When Tokens leave the field they are removed from the game.